davidbiton33/Interview-Assignment/README.md

 2. **Clone the Repository**

-   Execute the following command to clone the repository:
+   Download the repository files or execute the following command to clone the repository:

    ```bash
    git clone https://github.com/davidbiton33/Interview-Assignment